 - Lack of concentration

-The best way to prevent ketoacidosis is to ensure insulin efficiency.
-If you have adequate insulin and it’s functioning properly, your blood sugar and ketone levels will not build up in the blood leading to ketoacidosis.
+The best way to prevent ketoacidosis if you’re diabetic is to ensure you have adequate insulin in the body.
+If you have adequate insulin and it’s functioning properly, your blood sugar and ketone levels will not build up to a point that makes the blood dangerously acidic.

 Ketoacidosis is a very serious issue, and can even become lethal.
 In most cases, however, it’s entirely preventable.
-It most often occurs when those with diabetes aren’t mindful of their blood sugar levels.
+It most often occurs when those with type-1 diabetes aren’t mindful of their blood sugar levels and insulin use.

 Adair R Gosmanov, M.D., Ph.D., F.A.C.E., Elvira O Gosmanova, M.D., F.A.S.N., and Abbas E Kitabchi, M.D., Ph.D., M.A.C.E.
 Hyperglycemic Crises: Diabetic Ketoacidosis (DKA), And Hyperglycemic Hyperosmolar State (HHS).
 South Dartmouth (MA): MDText.com, Inc.; 2000-.